janstuemmel/textboxfit.js/README.md

 # textboxfit.js

-A tiny jquery plugin for google keep like textfitting
+A tiny jquery plugin for google keep like textfitting.
+It's AMD ready for use with requirejs.

 ## Install